DCCStudios/TimedBlockDodgeCounter/README.md

 ## Features

-- **Timed Block** — Block within a configurable parry window to negate damage, stagger the attacker, trigger hitstop, camera shake, stamina restore, slowmo, and explosion VFX.
+- **Timed Block** — Block within a configurable parry window to negate damage, stagger the attacker, trigger hitstop, camera shake, stamina restore, and slowmo.
 - **Timed Dodge** — Dodge an incoming attack to trigger slow-motion, radial blur, i-frames, and a counter-attack window.
 Supports TK Dodge RE, DMCO, and Ultimate Dodge.
 - **Counter Attack** — After a successful timed block or dodge, attack to lunge at the attacker with a damage bonus.
 Supports melee, ranged (bow/crossbow with draw-speed boost), and spell counters.
 - **Ward Timed Block** — Block melee attacks with an active ward for stagger, magicka restore, and a spell-counter window.
 Supports Precision API for accurate hit detection.